It’s often said that it takes a village to raise a child – the same could be said about publishing a book.

 Yet the quality of your end result is crucial.
 Like any business collateral you create, your book is a representation of your business.
 In many cases, it will be a potential client’s first interaction with your business, and it will lead them to make several assumptions about who you are and the quality of your products or services.Like any business collateral you create, your book is a representation of your business.
 It needs to be good.
 Click To Tweet

 If your book is of a high-quality, with a professionally produced cover, good quality paper and compelling content that’s clearly organised and well written, then they are more likely to see you as a leader in your industry and the type of entrepreneur or business owner to charge premium prices for premium services.

 On the other hand, if your cover looks like a DIY job, the paper and binding is of a poor quality and your book is riddled with repetition, holes in your argument and grammatical errors, it’s going to be difficult to persuade your readers to pay top dollar to work with you.

 What’s the solution?

-Unless you happen to be an excellent editor and designer along with being a PR and marketing guru and having your own printing press, you’ll need a team to get the best results.
+Unless you happen to be an excellent editor and designer along with being a PR and marketing guru and having your own printing press, you’ll need a professional publishing team to get the best results.